blackboard pix

 Deloitte and Touche

-A stochastic background of gravitational waves - spacetime oscillations -is expected to originate just after the big bang.
-Little is understood about the physics of universe at this very early period, which makes the gravitational background a source of great interest within the physics community.
+A stochastic background of gravitational waves - spacetime oscillations -is expected to originate just after the big bang. little is understood about the physics of universe at this very early period, which makes the gravitational background a source of great interest within the physics community.
 If detectable, these primordial gravity waves would reveal information about the geometry of the universe at the time of emission.
 Different cosmological models produce different gravitational wave spectra, and therefore it might be possible to determine which model generated these gravitational waves.
 Two particular models are studied, Loop Quantum Cosmology and the Husain-Winkler Cosmology.
 Modified wave equations, including corrections, are presented and the gravity wave energy densities for each are calculated.
 Although the order of the corrections differ, the result indicates that primordial gravitational waves in both cosmological models are observationally indistinguishable from those generated by the standard de Sitter model.

 Ben Auerbach (Hamilton '05)